barc/backbone.giraffe/src/docs/viewBasics.md

 :::BEGIN Example
 ## Creating Child Views

-This example demonstrates how **Giraffe.View** supports nested views.
+This example demonstrates how the `attachTo` function automatically sets up parent-child relationships between views.

 ```js
 var ParentView, ChildView;
 ```

 Giraffe calls the functions `beforeRender` and `afterRender` every time a view renders.
-These are empty functions for your views to fill in. `afterRender` is a place to create and attach child views.
+These are empty functions for your views to fill in. `afterRender` is a good place to create and attach child views.

 ```js
 ParentView = Giraffe.View.extend({